Skip to main content

 What can you do from this page?

-APPLY: You can apply for a certification to operate a solid waste management facility or to hold a termporary waste management event.
+APPLY: You can apply for a certification to operate a solid waste management facility or to hold a temporary waste management event.
 The application forms, guidance documents and other information can be found on our Solid Waste Facility Certification webpage.

-LOCATE: You can locate a facility near you that will accept the material you are trying to discard by refering to the Materials Management Map.
+LOCATE: You can locate a facility near you that will accept the material you are trying to discard by referring to the Materials Management Map.
 For harder to manage materials that your local transfer station may not accept, check in with your local Solid Waste Management Entity.

 REPORT: All facilities are required to report on a quarterly or annual basis as required by their current certification or registration.
 All reporting must now be conducted electronically via Re-TRAC's web-based reporting program.